kusamanetwork/userguide/docs/getstarted/claims.md

 Another option you may consider using are `subkey` commandline utility which will allow you to be extra secure and generate your key on an air-gapped device.
 A couple other options include using Enzyme in-browser wallet (like MetaMask) or the Polkawallet mobile wallet.

+### Using polkadot{.js} extension (Chrome or Firefox)

+1. Install the polkadot{.js} extension from the [Chrome store](//TODO) or [Firefox store](https://addons.mozilla.org/en-US/firefox/addon/polkadot-js-extension/).
+1. Create a new account by clicking on `I want to create a new account with a new seed`.
+1. Copy the seed phrase and store it somewhere safe.
+Don't share the seed phrase with anyone, you can use it to access your account if you forget your password or want to import your account again.
+1. Enter a name for the account and type a strong password (at least 6 characters).
+1. Click on `Add the account with the generated seed`.
+1. You can copy the account's address to the clipboard by clicking on its identicon.

+### Using `subkey`

+1. Follow the build instructions for [Substrate](https://github.com/paritytech/substrate#6-building).
+2. When building, instead of building all of the binaries only build `subkey` by typing `cargo build subkey`.
+3. You can build / use the subkey on a computer that is not connected to the internet for added security.
+4. The command `subkey generate` will generate a new keypair.

 ### Using Polkadot UI

 1. Navigate to the [Polkadot UI Account's Tab](https://polkadot.js.org/apps/#/accounts) and click on the `Add account` button.